davej/NLogo/.github/issue_template.md

 If you have an open-source node module and you would like to request a logo design then use the template below, otherwise remove all this text.

+You can see an example logo request here: https://github.com/davej/NLogo/issues/1

-The title of the issue whould be: **Logo Request: your-package-name**
+The title of the issue should be: **Logo Request: your-package-name**

 ---